-- Sexbot: Marty Balin claims that "Plastic, Fantastic Lover" was a paean to his new stereo system (or maybe TV—the story varies), but the description of it as a lover with "chrome-colored clothes", and the references to "Data Control and IBM" make it clear that he was trying to imply a little more—possibly influenced by some of Kantner's SF collection.
+- Sexbot: Marty Balin claims that "Plastic Fantastic Lover" was a paean to his new stereo system (or maybe TV—the story varies), but the description of it as a lover with "chrome-colored clothes", and the references to "Data Control and IBM" make it clear that he was trying to imply a little more—possibly influenced by some of Kantner's SF collection.

-- Shout Out: Paul Kantner was a science fiction fan, and several of his songs contain references to SF works:
+- Shout-Out: Paul Kantner was a science fiction fan, and several of his songs contain references to SF works:

-- The lyrics of eponymous title track of the album Crown of Creation were taken (with permission) entirely from the novel The Chrysalids by British SF author John Wyndham.
+- The lyrics of the eponymous title track of the album Crown of Creation were taken (with permission) entirely from the novel The Chrysalids by British SF author John Wyndham.

-- "Rejoyce" on After Bathing at Baxter's was about James Joyce's Ulysses.
+- "Rejoyce" on After Bathing At Baxter's was about James Joyce's Ulysses.

 - "Triad" contains a couple of references to Robert A. Heinlein's Stranger in a Strange Land, but it was actually written by David Crosby.

-- The Sixties: Odds are good that, if you're watching a program about or set in the Sixties, you'll hear a Jefferson Airplane song on the soundtrack.
+- The '60s: Odds are good that, if you're watching a program about or set in the Sixties, you'll hear a Jefferson Airplane song on the soundtrack.
 Even if it's the very early Sixties.

 - Spell My Name with a "The": Is it "Jefferson Airplane" or "The Jefferson Airplane"?
-Averted by later incarnations of the band.
+Averted by the band's successors.